schneems/schneems/_posts/2026-03-31-rubygems-fracture-incident-report.md

 At this point, the path to offboarding everyone cleanly was uncertain.
 The new consultant made progress on some runbook documentation, but still did not have server access.

 At this time, Marty, as the Ruby Central OSS Director, did not have admin permissions on GitHub.
-Those permissions are held by Colby Swandale, Hiroshi Shibata, André Arko, Samuel Giddens, and Martin Emde.
+Those permissions are held by Colby Swandale, Hiroshi Shibata, André Arko, Samuel Giddins, and Martin Emde.
 That means in order to offboard anyone, he needs to ask someone else to make a change.

 **September 4, 2025**